weirdapps/etorotrade/README.md

 **Trading Strategies**

-A python implementation of basic trading strategies and a stock screener based on difference between DCF valuation and current market price, as well as a comprehensive stock rating
+A python implementation of a stock screener based on difference between DCF valuation, analyst target price and current market price, as well as a comprehensive stock rating